-Then, on Thursday, December 8th, Trump will hold a rally at the Iowa Events Center in Des Moines, Iowa beginning at 7:00 p.m.
-Central Time.
-Doors open at 4:00 p.m., and tickets are available on the Trump website.
+On Thursday, December 15th, Trump will hold an event at the Giant Arena in Hershey, Pennsylvania beginning at 7:00 p.m.
+Doors open at 4:00 p.m, and tickets are available on the Trump website.

-After that, Trump is headed to Grand Rapids, Michigan on Friday, December 9th.
-The event will take place at the DeltaPlex Arena beginning at 7:00 p.m.
-Eastern Time.
-Doors open at 4:00 p.m., and tickets are available on the Trump website.
+Then, on Friday, December 16th, Trump will speak to supporters in Orlando, Florida at the Central Florida Fairgrounds beginning at 7:00 p.m.
+Doors open at 4:00 p.m, and tickets are available on the Trump website.

-This tour got started on Thursday, December 1st with a rally at the U.S. Bank Arena in Cincinnati, Ohio.
-Even though the election is over, this event felt very much like a Trump campaign rally, complete with “lock her up” chants and complaints about press coverage.
-Trump did speak from a teleprompter using prepared remarks, but he went off script quite often and embraced the stream-of-consciousness style that helped popularize his campaign rallies in the first place.
+This tour got started on December 1st with a rally at the U.S. Bank Arena in Cincinnati, Ohio.
+Trump has since made stops in Des Monies, Iowa and Fayetteville, North Carolina.
+Even though the election is over, these events have felt very much like Trump campaign rallies, complete with “lock her up” chants and complaints about press coverage.
+Trump has been speaking from a teleprompter using prepared remarks, but he has gone off script quite often and is embracing the stream-of-consciousness style that helped popularize his campaign rallies in the first place.

-Taking a look back at the Election Day results, it’s easy to guess where Trump will probably be headed next.
-For one, he will almost certainly pay a visit to Wisconsin and Pennsylvania, two rust belt states that were absolutely essential in securing 270 Electoral College votes.
-Winning Wisconsin allowed Trump to break through the so-called “blue wall,” a collection of states that were considered to be firmly in the Democratic camp.
+Taking a look back at the Election Day results, it’s easy to see why Trump has selected these locations to hold his rallies.
+Wisconsin in particular was a highly important state for him, as winning it allowed Trump to break through the so-called “blue wall,” a collection of states that were considered to be firmly in the Democratic camp.

 “We didn’t break it,” Trump said of the blue wall at his Cincinnati rally.
 “We shattered that sucker.
 We shattered it, man.
 That poor wall is busted up.”

-Other states where Trump will likely be holding rallies include Arizona and Florida.
-Florida was particularly important for Trump, as this state is worth 29 electors and it was thought to be a toss-up all the way up until election night.
-A frequent campaign stop for Trump was New Hampshire, but he ended up losing this state on Election Day, and so it will not be a part of his tour.
+Trump is also headed back to Florida next week for the first time since Election Day.
+This state was also essential for Trump, as it is worth 29 electors and it was thought to be a toss-up all the way until election night.
+A frequent campaign stop for Trump was New Hampshire, but he ended up losing this state on November 8th, and so it will not be a part of his tour.